ArthurCrespy/kfs/docs/gdt.md

 - A 32-bit base address (where it starts in memory)
 - A 20-bit segment limit (how large it is)
 - An 8-bit access byte (describe the segment type and privilege level)
-- 4 bits of flags (granularity, operant size, etc.)
+- 4 bits of flags (granularity, operand size, etc.)

 Here's a typical segment layout: